 company and market information, both UK and global

-There are hundreds of MBA and MSc alumni who have passed through the Abu Dhabi and Dubai centres.
+There are hundreds of MBA and MSc alumni who have passed through the Dubai centre.
 These graduates comprise an active core of the University of Strathclyde UAE Alumni Association.
 This also includes Strathclyders from other programmes and campuses who now live in the UAE.

 The alumni group has a LinkedIn page and coordinates regular events and initiatives to allow networking, continued education, career progression, and community outreach.